RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 ### Harmless plans and actions

 The same logic applies to plans.
-For example, a member might say, "I have been planning to kill myself ever sibce my father passed away, and I know exactly how I'm going to do it."
+For example, a member might say, "I have been planning to kill myself ever since my father passed away, and I know exactly how I'm going to do it."
 But a lot of people make plans and then change their plans.
 Making plans is no different from having thoughts.
 Even detailed plans are no different from detailed thoughts.
 A listener should understand that a chat about suicide plans is not a chat about actual suicide.
 The chat will become a chat about the member's underlying emotions, and then a listener can provide emotional support.

 The logic also applies to actions that are harmless in themselves.
 For example, a member might say, "I am thinking of killing myself and I have pills."
 But a lot of people have pills, and having pills is not in itself harmful.
 This member is really saying, "Please, please take me seriously."
 A listener should take the member seriously and continue the chat to find out what the real issue is, and to provide emotional support.